AriFordsham/GHCWiki/commentary/compiler/deriving-strategies.md

 While GHC can pick a strategy internally, users don't have a reliable way to pick a strategy other than enabling language extensions and hoping that GHC does the right thing (which it often doesn't, as evidenced in the above problematic examples).
 The deriving strategies proposal aims to:

-1. Introduce a new `-XDerivingStrategies` language extension
+1. Introduce a new `-XDerivingStrategies` language extension.
-1. Allocate three keywords (`bespoke`, `newtype`, and `anyclass`) that can be used in `deriving` clauses or standalone `deriving` declarations to indicate which strategy to use when `-XDerivingStrategies` is enabled
+1. Allocate three keywords (`stock`, `newtype`, and `anyclass`) that can be used in `deriving` clauses or standalone `deriving` declarations to indicate which strategy to use when `-XDerivingStrategies` is enabled.
+(Note that `stock` and `anyclass` would still be able to used outside the context of deriving as, say, function argument names.)
-1. Allow datatypes to have multiple `deriving` clauses when `-XDerivingStrategies` is enabled
+1. Allow datatypes to have multiple `deriving` clauses when `-XDerivingStrategies` is enabled.

 ### Examples